PrzemyslawSarnacki/SecuritySurvey/README.md

 ## Preview
 Preview of this app is possible on PythonAnywhere platform: http://securitysurvey.pythonanywhere.com/
-But access is restricted for now (login is required for now).
+But access is restricted for now (login is required).